 But if you’re about to Dockerize everything based purely on the notion that “containers will make everything better,” and are expecting to be able to combine existing off-the-shelf solutions, get your teams trained up on some best practice and quickly have a stable, secure runtime platform up and running, you’ll be in for a lot of surprises.

 Having said that, and given my belief in microservices, I think it’s critical that enterprises continue to investigate how containers (Docker, or Mesos, or Rocket, or any of other alternatives we’ll doubtless be seeing soon) can work for them.
-On the basis of a number of recent discussions, here are eight questions I think any organization needs to consider in 2015:
+On the basis of a number of recent discussions, here are eight questions I think any organization needs to consider in 2015: the best tools for a task and not be bound to a particular tool because a build and release pipeline depends on it.

 Perhaps the most obvious technical question right now: how to handle persistent, writable storage for containers?
 How and where to store the data, how to link to it from containers, how to replicate and back it up, how to allow data to move with containers if a container is started on a different machine, and how to do all that quickly?